Faculty information

 • Economic sustainability refers to practices that support long-term economic growth and stability without compromising environmental or social wellbeing.

 What does sustainability curriculum look like at COCC?
 Sustainability education at COCC is designed to increase awareness about how human behaviors affect the interconnected nature of environmental, social, and economic systems.
-Instructors may freely discuss sustainability concepts in any course, but to make life easier for students searching for sustainability-specific content, COCC has established two new curriculum designations.
+Instructors may freely discuss sustainability concepts in any course, but to make life easier for students searching for sustainability-specific content, COCC has established two new course designations.

 • The first curriculum designation is the Sustainability Designated (SD) course list.
 The SD list is used to highlight courses with a moderate-to-strong emphasis on sustainability content.
 SD courses may originate from any department and utilize any prefix.
 Once approved, SD courses will be added to a searchable page/database maintained on the COCC website.